 You can ring 08 6488 2440 on weekdays between noon and 4pm.
 You will be charged an additional $5 for a Photography Permit to be posted to you.

 The day I want isn’t available – why?

 The work of the University renders most weekdays unavailable.
 Exam days and some other major event days in the University Calendar also prevent photography.
 We also limit the number of Photography Permits each day, so they may have all been used up.
 Finally, we only make days available once the University calendar is fixed – some dates might be too far in the future.
-Dates for 2021 have not been confirmed so are not yet available for purchase.

 I don’t know the day of my photoshoot – can I still get a Photography Permit?